singhish/RTML/README.md

 Default: `1`
 * `--std`: selects the time series from the `data/` folder with `std` standard deviations.
 Valid values are `1`, `5`, and `10`.
 Default: `1`
-* `--dataset-size`: number of seconds of time series data to train on.
-For the datasets in `data/`, this should be a positive float less than `10.110723`.
-Default: `5.0`
 * `--windows`: number of equal segments over which the model's `Local RMSE` is computed.
 Default: `50`
 * `--save`: if specified, saves the model's predictions to a `csv` file.